-- Stay in campgrounds with amenities: Your first camping adventures can really be improved by staying at established campgrounds that provide amenities such as showers, toilets, a camp kitchen, picnic tables, a kiosk or general store, access to ice, and most importantly toilet paper.
-You can then focus on the camping basics knowing you have backup cooking facilities, access to supplies and you won't need to worry about how to DIY a shower and toilet.
+- Stay in campgrounds with amenities: Your first outdoor adventure can really be improved by staying at established parks with campground amenities such as such as showers, toilets, a kitchen, picnic tables, a kiosk or general store, access to ice, and camping activities and facilities to occupy the kids.
+You can then focus on the camping basics knowing you have backup camp cooking facilities, access to supplies, and you won't need to worry about how to DIY a shower and toilet.

-- Check out the local activities: Especially during peak holiday times, established campgrounds will often provide activities for kids, such as nature walks, jumping pillows and sporting activities.
+- Check out the local activities: Especially during peak holiday times, established campgrounds will often provide fun activities for kids, such as nature walks, jumping pillows, and games.
 This will take the pressure off you having to be chief entertainer yourself while you familiarise yourself with the whole camping thing.

-- Book a powered site: Many established camp grounds also offer mains electricity on powered sites which negates the need to equip yourself with your own power source.
-If you do choose a powered site, we definitely recommend using it only to power your refrigeration (if you have a camp fridge rather than an icebox), USB-charged lights, electronic devices and smaller power banks.
-Bulky electric kettles and toasters etc. should be left at home in favour of your camp cooker.
+- Book a powered site: Many established campgrounds also offer mains electricity on powered sites which negates the need to equip yourself with your own power source.
+If you do choose a powered site, we definitely recommend using it only to power your refrigeration to keep your food cold (if you have a fridge rather than an icebox), USB-charged lights, electronic devices, and smaller power banks.
+Bulky electric kettles and toasters etc. should be left at home in favor of your gas stove.

 There's no shame in deferring or calling off a camping trip, or altering your departure date due to a bad weather forecast.
 In fact, you will find even experienced campers aren't too proud to alter their plans at the sign of inclement weather.

-The kids might not seem to notice the wet or cold weather, but it's not everyone's cup of tea.
-Neither is setting up and packing up camp in the pouring rain or drying out soaking wet gear at home.
-These really are the types of issues that can put someone off camping for life
+The kids might not seem to notice the heavy rain or cold weather, but it's not everyone's cup of tea.
+Neither is setting up and packing in the pouring rain or drying out soaking wet gear at home.
+These really are the types of issues that can put someone off camping for life.

-Travelling with an adult, or child for that matter, with much more camping experience can provide you with support to deal with some of the trickier aspects of camping.
-Even if there is that extra pair of experienced hands, etiquette would always suggest that you try to resolve your issues yourself before you take the easy way out by seeking help.
+Traveling with an adult, or child for that matter, with much more experience can provide you with support to deal with some of the trickier aspects of camping.
+Even if there is that extra pair of experienced hands from a fellow camper, etiquette would always suggest that you try to resolve your issues yourself before you take the easy way out by seeking help.

-It's not much fun when you realise on the morning of departure day that your camping gear doesn't fit in your car or that newly purchased camping stove is missing a key fitting just as you are about to start cooking dinner.
+It's not much fun when you realize on the morning of departure day that your camping gear doesn't fit in your car or that newly purchased gas stove is missing a key fitting just as you are about to start cooking dinner.
 To avoid surprises:

 - Do a practice pitch of your gear at home before you leave to familiarise yourself with how it is set up and used and to make sure you have all of the pieces and required tools.

-- Pack your car for camping in advance of your trip to ensure that everything and more importantly everyone can travel safely to and from the campsite.
+- Pack your car for camping in advance of your trip to ensure that everything and more importantly everyone can travel safely to and from your destination.

-- Have an overnight trial run at a nearby campsite, or even a backyard campout, where you can also run through the campsite set up as well as the pack up processes.
+- Have an overnight trial run nearby, or even in the backyard where you can also run through the campsite set up as well as the pack up processes.

-Get everyone involved in the practice camp as well so that they are familiar with what will happen when you arrive at camp.
+Get everyone involved, including the kids, in the practice run as well so that they are familiar with what will happen.
 Allocate specific tasks to help spread the workload and ensure that everyone is on the same page and there are no surprises (or excuses).

-First time campers could test the waters with their camping setup by staying close to home.
+First-time campers could test the waters with their setup by staying close to home.
 If you forget something you can easily pop back to get it.
 At the end of the day, if it's a complete disaster, you don't have very far to retreat home.

 If that is the case, rather than give up on camping altogether, think about how you could learn from your mistakes to avoid a repeat next time.

-Once you have decided to test the camping waters, develop a camping checklist of the items you will take with you so that you won't forget anything.
-Even with short notice, also take the time to work through the various tasks you need to attend to before you leave.
+Once you have decided to test the waters, the first thing to start for any beginner is a camping checklist of the equipment you will take with you so that you won't forget anything.

 - Tents and accessories